-This is the Foundation Charter of our movement.
+This is the Foundation Charter of our movement to rebuild the nation and repair the social fabric.
 It is a statement of our guiding purpose and identity.
-It has 15 Points which differentiate the thinking and aspirations of the 80% of us in mainstream Australia from the failed agendas of Left and Right.
+It has 15 Points which differentiate the thinking and aspirations of The Forgotten People in mainstream Australia from the failed agendas of Left and Right.

 1. Making everyone visible, allowing everyone to be heard